hashicorp/terraform-provider-aws/website/docs/r/efs_replication_configuration.html.markdown

 }
 ```

-Will create a replica on and set the existing file system with id `fs-1234567890` in us-west-2 as destination.
+Will create a replica and set the existing file system with id `fs-1234567890` in us-west-2 as destination.

 ```terraform
 resource "aws_efs_file_system" "example" {}